noiseprotocol/noise_spec/noise.md

    nonce `n` to encrypt a block of zeros equal in length to `k`.
 Returns the same number of bytes from the beginning of the encrypted output.
-This function is provided separately because it can usually be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC calculation).
+This function is provided separately because it can usually be implemented more efficiently than by calling `ENCRYPT` (e.g. by skipping the MAC calculation).

  * **KDF(kdf\_key, input):** Takes a **KDF key** equal in length to `k` and some input data and returns a new value for the cipher key `k`.
 The KDF key